A family may receive one moving voucher per year. Vouchers may be requested on Tuesdays or Thursdays at 10 a.m. or 3 p.m.

 Is the criminal background check done immediately?

-Criminal background checks are completed within a week of the participant attending the Movers Session.
+Yes.
 If a member of the household fails the criminal background check the household will be proposed for termination from the program.
 Any paperwork that has been submitted will be placed on hold.

 When can I begin looking for a new unit?

 How long do I have to find a unit?